-Any use of deleted and obsolescent features, see 6.55 Deprecated Language Features ( Error!
-Reference source not found.), might produce semantic results not in accord with the modern programmer's expectations.
+For use of deleted and obsolescent features, see 6.58 Deprecated Language Features might produce semantic results not in accord with the modern programmer's expectations.
 They might be beyond the knowledge of modern code reviewers.
+The same applies to processor-defined language extensions.